Learn how to make sure your blog is up to speed

 There are many very good caching plugins for WordPress including WP Super Cache and WP Fastest Cache.
 But I have used W3 Total Cache for over ten years now on all my sites.

-There are a lot of settings you can use with all of these plugins, but there are only two that you need to set and use.
+There are a lot of settings you can use with all of these plugins to leverage browser caching, but there are only two that you need to set and use.
 Here are the settings for Total Cache.
 But they are similar for all caching plugins.

 You only need to activate the browser and page cache.

 These two settings will speed up your site by caching elements of your site that do not change such as your headers, footers, sidebar elements and menus.

 5. Install Autoptimize

 I use Autoptimize to do this job because it is quicker and easier to set up and much more efficient.
 In fact, you can set it up in less than a minute.

 Minifying and aggregating make a huge difference to your site speed.

 Here are the settings I use for all my sites.

 Another extra bonus with Autoptimize is that the support is fantastic.